 CHRISTIE’S New York recently sold this Leonardo da Vinci painting, considered lost since the 1600s, for a world record $450 million.
 A mystery bidder outmuscled the richest and best of the art investment world and forked out the incredible sum of almost half a billion dollars (including fees) based on questionable evidence, at best.

-The likes of Damien Hirst can feel justly aggrieved about the criticism received when Hirst’s diamond-studded skull For the Love of God (2007) had a $100million estimate at auction when its authenticity is easily traced back to Hirst.
-The exact same estimate for a ‘possible’ Leonardo faced less criticism but, in fact, should have been more contentious, bearing in mind the foggy details surrounding its authenticity.
+The likes of Damien Hirst can feel justly aggrieved about the criticism received when his diamond-studded skull For the Love of God (2007) had a mind-boggling (and some say over-inflated) $100million estimate at auction – but at least its authenticity can be easily traced back to Hirst.
+The exact same estimate for a ‘possible’ Leonardo faced less criticism despite the foggy details surrounding its authorship.
 A few years from now it may well be proven to be a copy or the work of Leonardo’s studio assistants and pretty much worthless.

 Art experts and scholars investigated and announced it was an original despite the extensive restoration work.
 Martin Kemp, a renowned Da Vinci art historian, had no doubt and claimed “It had that kind of presence that Leonardos have … that uncanny strangeness that the later Leonardo paintings manifest.”
 However, there are other art experts who say its is a mistake or fake with hints of Leonardo’s style.
-But Christies are having none of that.
-So the world record stands and a mystery billionaire bidder out there has rolled the dice for the most expensive painting in history.
+The world record still stands and a mystery billionaire bidder out there has rolled the dice for the most expensive painting in history.
 But did they roll a six or a one?